-The SRS events themselves are free.
+There is a $200 registration fee for SRS teams (1 teacher and up to 4 students).
 Teachers may apply for travel/lodging funding support through a Funding Application (available in the winter of each year).
 For more information and eligibility, see the Logistics page.

 What do past SRS Participants have to say about the experience?

 "[The scientific process] doesn't seem scary or impossible anymore."

 “The SRS made me realize that science is fun, and there is so much to do within the science field.”

 "[The SRS] prepared me for my potential career in science and it prepared me for college"